fzi-forschungszentrum-informatik/BEMCom/services/tools/grafana/Readme.md

 **Meta data** is toggled by a switch.
 The received table-like data gives information on all available datapoints.

 **Timeseries data** can be of the above described data types.
 Simply choose the datapoint by its short name and the datatype.
 The dropdown also features an autoselection when typing.
+A custom name and scaling factor can optionally be defined.
+Clicjk "apply" or enter to commit changes here.

 ### Development